Therapists of New York and New Jersey

 • Services + Fees

-• Anxiety Chronic Illness Couples Therapy Dating Depression Executive Functioning Coaching Grief Group Therapy LGBTQIA+ Life Transitions Mind-Body Neurodivergence Panic Attacks Parenting Postpartum Depression Premarital Counseling Psychological Evaluation Psychotherapy for All Fund Relationships Self-Esteem Stress Management Therapy for Growing Families Therapy in Korean Trauma
+• Anxiety Chronic Illness Couples Therapy Dating Depression Discernment Counseling Executive Functioning Coaching Grief Group Therapy LGBTQIA+ Life Transitions Mind-Body Neurodivergence Panic Attacks Parenting Postpartum Depression Premarital Counseling Psychological Evaluation Psychotherapy for All Fund Relationships Self-Esteem Stress Management Therapy for Growing Families Therapy in Korean Trauma

 • Before the Leap (BtL) Befriending Your Body Dialectical Behavioral Therapy (DBT) Skills Group Emotionally Focused Couples Therapy (EFCT) Supervision Group Foundations in Couples Therapy Supervision Group Interpersonal Process Group Let's Talk about Sex: Clinical Supervision Group Preparing for the Fourth Trimester: A Care Plan Workshop Queer Young Adults Group